xcart/xcart-docs/_pages/kb_en/import-export/csv_format_by_x-cart_data_type/csv_import_product_attribute_values.md

 **Tips**:

 *   If you are going to import data into X-Cart and do not wish to update certain X-Cart fields during the import process, you should not include these fields into your CSV file for import.
 Simply remove the respective column(s) from the file.
-*   To check for the correct CSV file format export product with all attributes from the actual database.
+*   To check for the correct CSV file format export products with all attributes from the actual database.
 You'll see what fields are currently in use.